How to Play Pictionary Game Rules Guide

 Pictionary Categories

-There are five different categories in Pictionary.
-These relate to the coloured squares on the board.
+Pictionary has five categories that correspond to the colored squares on the board.

 Yellow: Object